sup3p/JokerHub/README.md

 ## Current Additions
 - 15 new Jokers
-    - 3 Commons
+    - 5 Commons
-    - 7 Uncommons
+    - 9 Uncommons
-    - 4 Rares
+    - 5 Rares
-    - 1 Legendary
+    - 3 Legendaries
 - 2 new Stakes
     - **Pink Stake:** Bumps the final Ante up to 9, while applying all changes of Purple Stake and below.
     - **Silver Stake:** All changes from Pink Stake, but blinds scale even faster now!